 “I received an offer for [Job Title] at $[amount].
 Based on my research and experience, I’d like to counter at $[target].
 My key achievements include: [list 2-3 specific accomplishments with numbers].
 Draft a professional email that expresses enthusiasm for the role while making a clear case for the higher salary.”

 AI will generate a draft.
 But don’t send it as-is.
-Edit it to:
+Edit it to sound like you.

 Step 4: Negotiate More Than Just Base Salary

 If the company says they can’t budge on base salary, there’s often flexibility elsewhere.
-AI can help you think through and script requests for:
+AI can help you think through and script requests for these areas.

-• Equity/stock options – Can be significant at startups or public companies
+- Equity or stock options.
+Can be significant at startups or public companies

 The prompt: